-The Aspen Institute Energy and Environment Program (EEP) serves a unique impartial role situated at the intersection of where energy policy, markets and environmental protection meet.
-The Program’s core competency is convening professional, high-level, content-driven dialogues in the policy, science, finance, and business arenas with experts from government, business, academia, and nonprofit organizations in dialogue structured and moderated for discussion, exploration, and consensus building.
-To do this, EEP provides nonpartisan leadership and a neutral venue for improving energy and environmental policy-making through values-based dialogue.
+The Aspen Institute Energy and Environment Program (EEP) provides nonpartisan leadership and a neutral venue for improving energy and environmental policy-making through values-based dialogue.
+The Program’s core competency is convening professional, high-level, content-driven dialogues in the policy, science, finance, and business arenas with experts from government, business, academia, and nonprofit organizations.
+These dialogues are structured and moderated for discussion, exploration, and consensus building.
 The Program was first established in 1969 as the Program on the Environment and Quality of Life.

 For four decades, its Energy Policy Forum has brought together senior industry, government, environmental and other leaders to report on a broad range of energy challenges and opportunities, including climate change, electricity markets, nuclear power, renewable fuels, and fuel efficiency.
 The Global Forum on Energy, Economy and Security assembles experts and policymakers to discuss oil and gas global markets.
 The Clean Energy Forum addresses the intersection of renewable energy, clean technology, innovation, and financing with commercial and public policy.

 The Program’s efforts to advance collective knowledge about critical environmental problems have included collaborative dialogues on the impact and governance of climate change in the Arctic, conservation and human development, improving water access, sanitation, and hygiene policy, and international institutional responsibilities for validating emerging carbon markets.